-Among the Best Cultural Diversity Narrative Books of 2022 by La Vanguardia Manuscript in Spanish, English, Greek or Swedish.
-English sample available soon. - Pages 224 - Published in October 2022 Amor y morriña [Love and Yearning] A novel from which life and frankness flow.
-We meet the story of Christos, a young man who in the 1960s leaves Athens to emigrate to Sweden.
-With the ever-complex context of the crossing of two languages, the personality distortion, the desire to learn and be dazzled and the many setbacks that life forces him to overcome as part of the journey, at the end, what really turns Christos' existence upside down is love.
+Among the Best Cultural Diversity Narrative Books of 2022 by La Vanguardia Manuscript in Swedish, Spanish, Catalan and Greek.
+English sample available soon. - Pages 224 - Published in October 2022 Amor y morriña [Love and Yearning] Christos is a young man who in the 1960s leaves Athens to emigrate to Sweden.
+With the ever-complex context of the crossing of two languages, the personality distortion, the desire to learn and be dazzled and the many setbacks that life forces him to overcome, at the end, what really turns Christos' existence upside down is love.
 Because anyone, regardless of origin, can fall in love with a married woman.
-In the early 60's, due to social reasons, Christos was forced to leave Greece.
+In the early 60's, Christos was forced to leave Greece.
 He left his parents in Athens and moved to Stockholm.
 A Swedish government scholarship gives him the chance to study the Intellectual history at the university, something he has always dreamed of.
 But he is too lonely in Stockholm, where he survives on precarious jobs in companies run by other migrants like himself.
 He has not yet mastered the language and Greece is still in his head and in his heart.
 But when he meets Rania, his whole world is turned upside down.
 Because the heart of man, this revolutionary bum that we all carry within us, is not tamed, as he writes.
-Amor y morriña, Theodor Kallifatides' most recent novel, is a warm and humane story about the many obstacles a migrant encounters, especially when it comes to falling in love. ... perhaps it is the remote vision of age that makes Love and Yearning so irresistible.
-A compelling account of a young man's journey from alienation to community.
-Also a reminder of a time and a society that could seem inhospitable, but where many doors were opened nonetheless. \Ingrid Elam, Dagens Nyheter The author offers us another beautiful chapter of this autobiographical literature that he has been developing in recent years.
-A novel of personal growth that offers the reader a double experience: complicity for what is known and surprise for what is new.
-La Vanguardia A luminous novel.
-With numerous references to Hellenic mythology and literature, which Kallifatides masters and admires, in Love and Yearning, there is hope, the ability to overcome difficulties, a message of vitalism. \\ABC Cultural
+Amor y morriña, Theodor Kallifatides' most recent novel, is a warm and humane story about the many obstacles a migrant encounters, especially when it comes to falling in love.
+A luminous novel.
+In Love and Yearning, there is real hope, the ability to overcome difficulties, and message of vitalism.
+ABC Cultural Theodor Kallifatides Un nuevo pais al otro lado de mi ventana ventana [A New Country out of my Window] Written in 2002, this is a prophetic book that moves between philosophical essay, lyric poetry and memoirs.
+Kallifatides touches us with a delicate scepticism and a deep truth, sophisticated in its simplicity, direct and astonished at the clumsiness and miseries that could be remedied against the wave of intolerance towards immigration.
+Theodor Kallifatides emigrated to Sweden from Greece in 1964.
+He was 26 years old and fascinated by a new country and language, which he quickly mastered in an astonishing way.
+Only a few years later, he managed to publish his first book and over time became one of Sweden's most acclaimed writers.
+In A New Country out of my Window he explores his Greek origins and the person he has become after decades of living in Sweden.
+In his most personal book, Kallifatides delves into the great issues of his novels; the individual condition, history, emigration, sense of belonging, language, memory, love and identity.
+Poignantly, he weaves essential reflections about the possibilities and challenges that come with a foreign culture with his peculiar humour and warmth.
+A story of a radical humanity.
+This is a beautiful, sad, wittily written, exciting and frankly, for passages even ridiculously funny book that raise more questions than answers, more thoughts than the reader can imagine ( stars).
+Amór Hjartarson, Stundin